 "Chloë Dirksen is credited as dialect coach, and she has done a good job: All the actors sound convincingly Irish, at least to American ears, but can be clearly understood — which is important when every word is a revelation." - Aileen Jacobson, New York Times, May 12, 2016

-Chloë Dirksen is an actress, producer, and dialect coach who lives on the East End of Long Island, New York.
+Chloë Dirksen is an actress, presentation coach, and dialect coach.
+She is happy to be back living in Toronto after having lived and worked in New York for 13 years, followed by Nairobi, Kenya for 3 years.
 After receiving her BA in Literature and Linguistics from the University of Toronto, Chloë completed the two year Professional Actors’ Workshop at Circle in the Square Theatre School in New York City.
 She was fortunate to study speech and dialect there with two renowned coaches: Leigh Dillon and the late K.C.
 Ligon.

 Chloë’s background in the study of Linguistics gives her a deep understanding of phonetics and phonology; coupled with her training as an actress, she is uniquely qualified to assist actors in learning dialects and accents of all types.

 Chloë has been privately tutoring actors for many years, and has recently begun working with entire companies as well.
-She is available to work via Skype, phone, and in person.
+She is available to work via video chat and in person.
 See the contact page to reach her.

 As Production Dialect Coach: